denoland/deno/website/manual.md

 ```

 By default when you use `Deno.run()` subprocess inherits `stdin`, `stdout` and
-`stdout` of parent process.
+`stderr` of parent process.
 If you want to communicate with started subprocess
 you can use `"piped"` option.

 ```ts